Venezuelan man in Kindersley, Sask. reveals criminal past in United States - Saskatoon | Globalnews.ca

 Gonzalez didn’t specify what charges he faced.

-As of Wednesday afternoon, Gonzalez hasn’t returned a document to Global News required for Immigration, Refugees and Citizenship Canada to disclose his immigration history, which would include any relevant criminal convictions.
+As of Wednesday afternoon, Gonzalez hadn’t returned a document to Global News required for Immigration, Refugees and Citizenship Canada to disclose his immigration history, which would include any relevant criminal convictions.

 He arrived in Canada in 2014 and has worked at the hospital and the Salvation Army in Kindersley, while coaching his son’s soccer team.